remarkjs/remark-lint/packages/remark-lint-no-blockquote-without-marker/readme.md

 [![Backers][backers-badge]][collective]
 [![Chat][chat-badge]][chat]

-Warn when blank lines without `>` (greater-than) markers are found in a blockquote.
+Warn when blank lines without `>` (greater than) markers are found in a block quote.

 ## Fix

 [`remark-stringify`](https://github.com/remarkjs/remark/tree/master/packages/remark-stringify)
-adds markers to every line in a blockquote.
+adds markers to every line in a block quote.

 See [Using remark to fix your Markdown](https://github.com/remarkjs/remark-lint#using-remark-to-fix-your-markdown) on how to automatically fix warnings for this rule.